 It’s easy enough if your subwoofer is located close to your amplifier.

 But one of the advantages of a sub is that the low frequencies can be difficult to localize.
-Which means that you have the freedom to place the subwoofer pretty much anywhere in the room.
+This means that you have the freedom to place the subwoofer pretty much anywhere in the room.

 The downside of this is that you might need some very long cables to get to your favored position.